 Bengal - £1,000 - £3,000

-Thanks to their exotic spotted coat and striking muscular build, Bengal cats look like something that’s just sauntered in from some far away wild place.
-But despite their looks the Bengal is in fact well domesticated and makes a fun pet who is very active and smart.
+Thanks to their exotic spotted coat and striking muscular build, the Bengal cat looks like something that’s just sauntered in from some far away wild place.
+But despite their looks, the Bengal cat is in fact well domesticated and makes a fun pet who is very active and smart.

-Indeed, they are now one of the most popular short haired breeds in the UK despite only appearing on our shores around 20 years ago.
+Indeed, they are now one of the most popular short-haired breeds in the UK despite only appearing on our shores many years ago.

-Be warned however, life will never be boring with a Bengal around.
-They are naturally very inquisitive and can often be found jumping into aquariums, playing with switches, hanging from light fittings and performing other crazy antics!
+Be warned however, life will never be boring with a Bengal cat around.
+They are naturally very inquisitive and can often be found jumping into aquariums, playing with switches, hanging from light fittings, and performing other crazy antics!

-Care needs: The Bengal is a generally healthy cat and there are no diseases specific to the breed but watch out for a very rare condition called Peripheral Neuropathy.
+Care needs: The Bengal cat is a generally healthy breed and there are no diseases specific to the breed but watch out for a very rare condition called Peripheral Neuropathy.

 Typically seen in younger cats, symptoms include flaccid paralysis of one or more limbs.
 If caught early it responds extremely well to treatment with corticosteroids.

-A rare eye disease called Progressive Retinal Atrophy can also occur in some Bengals.
+A rare eye disease called Progressive Retinal Atrophy can also occur in some Bengal cats.
 Ask your breeder if they can do a DNA test to avoid producing kittens affected by this horrible condition.

 Savannah - £1,500 - £4,500

 Savannah cats are a hybrid of the wild African serval cat and a domestic Persian cat, and only appeared very recently.
+The Savannah cat's exotic lineage includes the Asian leopard cat, which contributes to its wild appearance and unique characteristics.
 This means this exotic breed is really quite different from the average domestic cat and even other well-known hybrids such as the Bengal.

 They are not currently recognised by the GCCF in the UK, although that may change in the future.
 They are becoming increasingly popular and owing to their rarity can command some high prices.
 They are known as being very vocal, loyal, outgoing and active cats.